The word “halitosis” refers to bad breath, but this is about much more than fishy breath — this is an offensive smell caused by disease.

 For more about bad breath in pets, check out the video below:

-Good oral hygiene plays an important role in decreasing the chances of dental disease and gingivitis.
+Therefore, good oral hygiene plays an important role in decreasing the chances of dental disease and gingivitis.

 The gold standard is daily tooth brushing, but if your cat is not keen on this idea, try feeding a little kibble with teeth-cleaning properties.
+For dogs, dental chews or dry diets with a teeth cleaning action go some way to slowing down the deposition of tartar.

 - Small Animal Clinical Oncology.
 Withrow & MacEwen.
 Publisher: WB Saunders.
 2nd edition.